DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 {{% /notice %}}

 ### Configure the Pipeline
-Now, to ensure the execution of the authentication services on each request, add *UseAuthentication* to the ASP.NET pipeline in **MvcClient* \Program.cs*.
+Now add *UseAuthentication* to the ASP.NET pipeline in *MvcClient\Program.cs*.
 Also add *RequireAuthorization* to the controller routing to disable anonymous access for the entire application.

 ```cs
 app.UseRouting();